pypy/pypy/pypy/doc/coding-guide.rst

 .. _`ReST quickstart`: http://docutils.sourceforge.net/docs/user/rst/quickref.html

 Note that the web site of http://pypy.org/ is maintained separately.
-For now it is in the repository https://bitbucket.org/pypy/extradoc in the directory ``pypy.org``.
+For now it is in the repository https://bitbucket.org/pypy/pypy.org

 Automatically test documentation/website changes
 ------------------------------------------------